MonashSmartStructures/ospgrillage/docs/source/rst/ModuleDoc.rst

 * y direction is the vertical axis - typically the direction of loads

-Two reasons behind selecting the coordinate system as such:
+Two reasons behind selecting the coordinate system are as such:
 #.
-This coordinate system streamlines section transformation (from local to global).
-The coordinate systems aligns well with the standard Opensees local coordinate systems for Section definition, with local X being the axial direction
+This coordinate system is consistent with geometric transformation (from local to global) in Opensees.
+The geometric transformation is used in Section definition, with local X being the axial direction
-of beam/truss members, while y and z axes being the horizontal and vertical axis of the local coordinate system respectively.
+of beam/truss members; y and z axes being the vertical and horizontal axis of the local coordinate system respectively.
 #.
 To be consistent with 1D problems where the working axis for 1-D models is typically *x* (horizontal axis) and *y* (vertical axis).

 ====================